AlirezaDevv/AlirezaDevv/README.md

-i am AlireA a junior front-end developer
+i am AlirezA a junior front-end developer

 you can see my mini projects with html & css & JavaScript in my repositories